Sign up

 Step 1: Create a New Firebase Project

-Go to the Firebase console to create a new project.
+Go to the Firebase console and create a new project.
 Follow the prompts and modify them according to your needs.
-A new Firebase project can be initiated with three simple steps illustrated in the Firebase screenshots below.
+You can initiate a new Firebase project with three simple steps.

 Screenshot of Firebase welcome screen